The decision to have genetic tests may bring up ethical, legal, and religious issues.

 The discovery of a genetic disease may have legal implications.
 But the discovery of a genetic disease that is not causing symptoms now (such as breast cancer or Huntington's disease) should not affect your future ability to get hired for a job or get health insurance.
 A law in the United States, called the Genetic Information Nondiscrimination Act of 2008 (GINA), protects people who have DNA differences that may affect their health.
 This law does not cover life insurance, disability insurance, or long-term care insurance.

-Genetic tests may detect a
+Genetic tests may find a

 If you are thinking about having genetic tests, be sure that you clearly understand

-Genetic counseling can help you explore the
+Genetic counseling can help you think through the decision.

 In this article